Carreau/phd-dissertation/parts/roleofactin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 4

-Despite the already complex process that is actin polymerisation and the numbers of parameter that we have already introduced, the formation of an actin network is an even more complex process that involve many other components.
+Despite the already complex process of actin polymerisation and the numbers of parameter that we have already introduced, the formation of an actin network is an even more complex process that involves many other components.
-Especially, actin monomers and filament can interact with a high number of proteins that will affect the previously introduced dynamics.
-We will present some categories of such protein in the following.
+Especially, actin monomers and filaments can interact with a high number of proteins that will affect the previously introduced dynamics.
+We will present some categories of such proteins in the following.

 Formins
 """""""
 ..
 5

-`Formins` are polymerase proteins that will increase the polymerisation rate of actin filament by dimerizing and binding to the barbed end.
-It has the particularity of being processive, meaning that it will stay bound to the barbed and while catalysing the addition of new monomers.
-The processivity of formins also permit the control of the localization of actin polymerisation where formin proteins are present, like the tip of filopodia :cite:`Faix2006` :cite:`Bornschlogl2013`. `Formin` posses domains rich in proline capable of binding to profilin (`FH1`) which allow formin to elongate F-Actin using actin monomers bounds to profilin :cite:`Pruyne2002` :cite:`Pring2003a`.
+`Formins` are polymerase proteins that will increase the polymerisation rate of actin filaments by dimerizing and binding to the barbed end.
+It has the particularity of being processive, meaning that it will stay bound to the barbed end while catalysing the addition of new monomers.
+The processivity of formins also permits the control of the localization of actin polymerisation where formin proteins are present, like the tip of filopodia :cite:`Faix2006` :cite:`Bornschlogl2013`. `Formins` posses domains rich in proline, capable of binding to profilin (`FH1`) which allows formin to elongate F-Actin using actin monomers bounds to profilin :cite:`Pruyne2002` :cite:`Pring2003a`.

 .. todo: verlhac ?
 Fmn2-- ?